Lake District: Southern Fells

 The Southern Fells occupy the southwestern quarter of the Lake District.
 They can be regarded as comprising a northern grouping between Wasdale, Eskdale, and the two Langdale valleys, a southeastern group east of Dunnerdale and south of Little Langdale, and a southwestern group bounded by Eskdale to the north and Dunnerdale to the east.

 The first group includes England's highest mountains: Scafell Pike in the centre, at 3209 ft and Scafell 1 mi to the southwest.
-Though it is slightly lower it has a 700 ft rockface, Scafell Crag, on its northern side.
-It also includes the Wastwater Screes overlooking Wasdale, the Glaramara ridge overlooking Borrowdale, the three tops of Crinkle Crags, Bowfell and Esk Pike.
+Though it is slightly lower, Scafell has a 700 ft rockface, Scafell Crag, on its northern side.
+This group also includes the Wastwater Screes overlooking Wasdale, the Glaramara ridge overlooking Borrowdale, the three tops of Crinkle Crags, Bowfell and Esk Pike.
 The core of the area is drained by the infant River Esk.
 Collectively these are some of the Lake District's most rugged hillsides.

 The second group, otherwise known as the Furness Fells or Coniston Fells, have as their northern boundary the steep and narrow Hardknott and Wrynose passes.
 The highest are Old Man of Coniston and Swirl How which slightly exceed 800 m.

 The third group to the west of the Duddon includes Harter Fell and the long ridge leading over Whitfell to Black Combe and the sea.
 The south of this region consists of lower forests and knolls, with Kirkby Moor on the southern boundary.
 The southwestern Lake District ends near the Furness peninsula and Barrow-in-Furness, a town which many Lake District residents rely on for basic amenities.
+Miterdale Head Wood is a site of special scientific interest in the region.